Leaving Care and Becoming Independent

 If you are a young person leaving care and becoming independent there are a number of ways you can get support until you are 26 years old.

-Some of the areas you can get support in are:
+These are some of the areas that you can get support in:

 - Financial Support

 - Looking after your Health

 You are entitled to support if you have been:

 - Accommodated away from home for 13 weeks after your 14th birthday

 - Discharged from the Looked After and/or Hearing System after 16 years of age